PengGroup/indoortransformer/README.md

 The *indoortransformer* package is designed to extend the functionality of existing commercial chemical databases by predicting likely indoor transformation products.
-Build 0.9.0 is currently designed for use only with organophosphorus compounds (OPCs).
+The current build is designed to be used only for organophosphorus compounds (OPCs).

 ## Installation